ComputerGenieCo/VerusMinerDirect/README.md

 Which is a lot of words to say "a cobbled pile of bovine excrement" (see, Mike, I *can* use 'G'-rated words, I'm just not going to when demanded).

+## Development speed

+I'm an old VB coder working on this project in my spare time; if you want it to happen faster, encourage those in the Verus "community" with ccminer and/or C++ experience (pretty much those that should have done this years ago) to get involved with a project that would benefit the Verus community.

 ## Purpose

-Eventually, this will be an optimized VerusCoin miner that mines directly to the users daemon.
+Eventually, this will be an optimized VerusCoin miner that mines directly to the user's daemon.
 That'll happen after I remove all of the extraneous bull shit that shouldn't even be in it.

 ### What is or is going to be removed?